QOGE/STELASER/projects/HelionRail.md

 2.4 Energy and Resource Sustainability:

-Water Recovery: Combustion produces H₂O vapor, which condenses in cooler tunnel sections or post-exit collection systems.
+Water Recovery: Combustion produces H₂O vapor, which condenses in cooler tunnel sections.

 Electrolysis: On-site solar (or wind/ocean energy) arrays power electrolyzers to regenerate H₂ and O₂ from recovered water.